Pet Loss Grief and Anger:

 Anger Is Normal

 Anger is a normal part of grief—a bridge of strength and energy, at a time when there is little of either, across the abyss of loss.
-Anger tells us that we are alive, and we loved our pet very much.
-We are angry because now that beloved pet is dead.
-Anger is progress because it means we are feeling the emotions of grief needed to heal.
-The more we honor our loss by allowing ourselves to feel anger, the more healing we will do.
+Anger tells you that you are alive, and you loved your pet very much.
+Anger is progress because it means you are feeling the emotions of grief needed to heal.
+The more you honor your loss by allowing yourself to acknowledge anger, the more healing you will do.

 The Problem Is Not Anger

-Misdirected anger is often expressed in confusing or hurtful ways.
-Those who get the blast of displaced anger are usually closest to us—the people and remaining pets we most do not want to hurt.
+People will criticize your anger because it is uncomfortable to be around, but misdirected anger is confusing and hurtful.
+Those who get the blast of displaced anger are usually closest to you—the people and remaining pets that you most do not want to hurt.

 The Negative Effects of Anger